msucloudfellowship/msucloudfellowship.github.io/docs/about.md

-# About The MSU Cloud Fellowship
+# About The MSU Cloud Computing Fellowship

-The MSU Cloud Fellowship is a cross-disciplinary program produced by MSU’s Institute of Cyber-Enabled Research (ICER) and the IT Services Analytics and Data Solutions (ADS) group for invited MSU doctoral students and postdoctoral researchers.
+The MSU Cloud Computing Fellowship is a cross-disciplinary program produced by MSU’s Institute of Cyber-Enabled Research (ICER) and the IT Services Analytics and Data Solutions (ADS) group for invited MSU doctoral students and postdoctoral researchers.
 As a part of this program, fellows will participate in a series of workshops during the fall semester to:

   * Determine the aspects of your research that can be accomplished with cloud computing;
   * Incorporate cloud-based systems into your research application or workflow; and